Editor’s Post “New York City, May, 2023”

 air from water wafts in.
 The beauty

-of buildings of every color bright,
+of buildings every color bright,

-surrounds with blue, red, yellow, and green.
+surrounds with red, yellow, and green.

 Shivering under covers, city dwellers